tudurom/bsc-thesis/main.typ

-This property of self-hosting compilers gives us the ability to also learn malicious code: we introduce another bit of code in the compiler that detects whether it is compiling itself, and inserts the behaviour of inserting the code described at the beginning of the previous paragraph in the resulting compiler binary.
+This property of self-hosting compilers gives us the ability to also learn malicious code: we introduce another bit of code in the compiler that detects whether it is compiling itself, and inserts the behaviour of inserting the code described in the foregoing paragraph in the resulting compiler binary.
 With this in place, the attack is concealed in the binary.
 Should the compiler be compiled from clean source-code using an attacked binary, the resulting binary will still contain the attack, even though no trace of it is